rblades/dhworkbook_master/docs/supporting materials/regex.md

 in the 'replace' box.
 That would replace the entire string with group 3 ("cats") in the first spot, group 2 (" and ") in the second spot, and group 1 ("dogs") in the last spot, thus changing the result to "cats and dogs".

-The vocabulary of regular expressions is pretty large, but there are many cheat sheets for regex online (one that I sometimes use is the [regex lib cheat sheet](http://regexlib.com/CheatSheet.aspx).
-Another good one is the [regex intro from Active State docs](http://docs.activestate.com/komodo/4.4/regex-intro.html))
+The vocabulary of regular expressions is pretty large, but there are many cheat sheets for regex online (one that I sometimes use is the [regex lib cheat sheet](http://regexlib.com/CheatSheet.aspx); another good one is the [regex intro from Active State docs](http://docs.activestate.com/komodo/4.4/regex-intro.html)).

 ## Now, continue on to the [main exercise](../supporting materials/regexex.md)